ReVanced-Extended-Community/Community-Guides/community-wiki/faq.md

+### **3. How do I install a ReVanced Extended app?**

+Refer to the [index of guides](https://www.reddit.com/r/revancedextended/wiki/guide/).

-### **3. Is ReVanced Extended safe?**
+### **4. Is ReVanced Extended safe?**

 GmsCore, official patching tools, and the patches are all open-source.
 You can read the code and verify that it is safe.

-### **4. How do I get ReVanced Extended?**

-Refer to the [index of guides](https://www.reddit.com/r/revancedextended/wiki/guide/).

 ### **5. Is revancedextended.com or revanced.net legitimate?**

 No. All sites that distribute pre-patched / ready-to-use ReVanced Extended APKs are unofficial.
+APKs downloaded from such sites may contain malware or be outdated.
 If you signed in to Google using an APK from revancedextended.com, revanced.net, or any similar site, we recommend that you change your password and remove any devices that are signed in.

 ### **6. Why can't I just download a pre-made APK instead of patching it myself?**

 It is illegal to distribute modified APKs.
-Anyone distributing pre-patched ReVanced or ReVanced Extended APKs is not official and potentially malicious.
+Anyone distributing pre-patched ReVanced or ReVanced Extended APKs is not related to ReVanced Extended and may be malicious.
 The safest way to install ReVanced Extended is by patching it yourself through one of the official methods.

 ### **7. What features are different between ReVanced Extended and ReVanced?**

-The best way to answer this is by patching and installing the ReVanced Extended app you want to compare and see the differences directly.
-You can compare the list of patches between the [ReVanced Extended GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme) and the [ReVanced site](https://revanced.app/patches), but many patches contain several features and options within, so just comparing the list of patches won't reveal much.
+There are too many differences in features to have them documented individually, so the best way to answer this question is by patching and installing the ReVanced Extended app you want to compare and seeing the differences for yourself.
+ALternatively, you can compare the list of patches between the [ReVanced Extended GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme) and the [ReVanced site](https://revanced.app/patches), but many patches contain several features and options within, so just comparing the list of patches won't reveal much.

-### **8. How can I check the changelog?**

-The release notes for patches can be found [here](https://github.com/inotia00/revanced-patches/releases).

-### **9. Can I have ReVanced Extended and ReVanced apps installed simultaneously?**
+### **8. Can I have ReVanced Extended and ReVanced apps installed simultaneously?**

 If you patch with the non-root method, YouTube RVX and YT Music RVX will have a unique package name and will not conflict with any apps.
 But under normal conditions, Reddit ReVanced Extended and Reddit ReVanced will conflict.

+### **9. How can I check the changelog?**

+The release notes for patches can be found [here](https://github.com/inotia00/revanced-patches/releases).